caiks/WBOT02/README.md

 In the Fireman Sam example above we can see that the examples vary a lot, but they all have darker areas at the top right.
 Only two look like eyes but neither are at quite the correct position.

-We can examine the same image with a *model* that uses the `valentFixed` algorithm instead.
+We can examine the same image with the same *model* but using the `valentFixed` algorithm instead.
 For example, `actor.json` -
 ```
 {
 	"interval" : 250,